ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 ### Resources are cleaned up on disposal

 ## Best practices

+The following recommendations are intended to help keep RAC-based code predictable, understandable, and performant.

+They are, however, only guidelines.
+Use best judgement when determining whether to apply the recommendations here to a given piece of code.

 ### Use the same type for all the values of a stream

+[RACStream][] (and, by extension, [RACSignal][] and [RACSequence][]) allows streams to be composed of heterogenous objects, just like Cocoa collections do.
+However, using different object types within the same stream complicates the use of operators (because they must be careful to only invoke supported methods) and puts an additional burden on any consumers of that stream.

+Whenever possible, streams should only contain objects of the same type.

 ### Avoid retaining streams and disposables directly
 ### Process only as much of a stream as you need
 ### Deliver signal results onto a known scheduler